 Brisbane Canvas introduces a rich range of innovative and imaginative commissioned street art to walls, pillars and bridge structures in Brisbane; enlivening our public spaces and celebrating our creative scene.

-The 2018-19 Brisbane Canvas program will be curator-led, ensuring high-calibre artwork delivery across suburbs.
-Council is supportive of the local arts industry, and Brisbane Canvas provides opportunities for a growing creative economy.
+Council is supportive of the local arts industry and Brisbane Canvas provides opportunities for a growing creative community.